kevinulrich/greatCircle/README.md

 ## Working with PointLists

-A pointlist is an aggregate of multiple points and can be used to determine the closest point to another or even sort all points by their distance to a given reference point.
+A pointlist is an aggregate of multiple points and can be used to determine the closest or fartherst point from another or even sort all points by their distance to a given reference point.

 ```javascript
 var myList = new greatCircle.PointList();